 Can I get a mortgage in Ibiza?

 The short answer is: Yes, you can.
-Like anywhere else, you will have to fulfill certain criteria regarding income and fluidity, and the legalities of the property you wish to take the mortgage out over also plays an important part, however, there are generally few obstacles to asking for a mortgage in Ibiza.
-Below some more details in different scenarios:
+Like anywhere else, you will have to fulfil certain criteria regarding income and fluidity, and the legalities of the property you wish to take the mortgage out over also play an important part.
+However, there are generally few obstacles to asking for a mortgage in Ibiza.
+Below are some more details in different scenarios: